Andargs/betnbuy/readme.md

     -If the registration fails, the user will get a pop up box explaining the error, and lets the user try again

 -home page
-    -logo in the top corner will return the user to the login page -Filter
+    -logo in the top left corner will return the user to the login page -Filter
-        -Filtering allowes the user to filter based upon the name of the product, and what genre they fit in -products
+        -Filtering allowes the user to filter based upon the name of the product, and what genre they fit in -Beneath the filter options, there are 2 options for sorting, there the user can either sort the products by highest ticketcount spent, or alphabetically
+    -products
         -Every product has its own delete button which will delete the product -On delete all the tickets spent on the product will be returned to the users who spent money on it